 Refusal of medical treatment must be made voluntarily and with appropriate information.
 A patient should decide to voluntarily reject a treatment given that the procedure or services have been efficiently and thoroughly explained, and the consequences or possible effects of them refusing the care should also be mentioned.

-Refusal of medical treatment: The
+Refusal of medical treatment: The exceptions

 We mentioned earlier that this right can be practiced in most cases.
 However, there are some instances where the right to refuse treatment is bypassed.